subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 ### Design, Flare, and SASS!

 Jekyll works with SASS right out of the box.
-All you need to do is put files within a `\_sass` directory and import it within your asset folder’s main SCSS file.
+All you need to do is put files within a `_sass` directory and import it within your asset folder’s main SCSS file.

 My customization was fairly small—only importing the components I needed and tweaking existing variables.
 It ended up being fairly lean but it definitely looks like a Bootstrap site.

 Bootstrap wasn’t meant to be a long-term solution though; it was mainly included for the sake of time.
 Right now the site is in a good place functionality-wise so a redesign is around the corner.

-The current hurdle I’m trying to get over is just understand the new front-end world.
+The current hurdle I’m trying to get over is just understanding the new front-end world.
 I’ve been living under a rock and the complexity of building a front-end seems to have grown significantly.
-Wrapping my head around bundlers, npm,
+Webpack, NPM, TypeScript, server-side hydration, and all of the buzz-words you'd find in a Medium post.
+It's a little exhausting but exciting.

 ### Content Management

-A CMS in a static site?!
-Yeah, I know.
-I coudln't believe it either
+A few years ago I would've been fine writing my posts on Atom in markdown and editing the site's metadata manually.
+Nowadays I'm more keen to the idea of having pretty front-end to facilitate the process.

+I tried to look for a headless CMS solution that could help.
+I landed on NetlifyCMS.
+As far as content management goes, it ticked all my boxes.

 ## Complexity As a Form of Exercise